papousek/ted-downloader/README.markdown

 'tools'.
 To use this tool you have to have PHP installed on your computer in version >= 5.2.

-Additionly you can download TED subtitles from [utils site](http://utils.zimodej.cz).
+Additionly you can download TED subtitles from my [utils site](http://utils.zimodej.cz).

 To Do
 ====================